Movies: Escape or Compass?

 There’s still talent on the bench.
 I’m watching Matt Shakman.
 The Russos are back.
 If anyone can land a story this size without losing us, it's them.

-Ultimately, I'm not chasing cinematic perfection or viral marketing gimmicks; I just want genuine storytelling that makes me forget about my phone and reconnect with the emotional power of film.
+Ultimately, I'm not chasing cinematic perfection; I just want genuine storytelling that makes me forget about my phone and reconnect with the emotional power of film.

 I want to believe, just for a couple of hours, that life could actually come up roses.